isomerpages/govtech-gobusiness/_FAQ/1gc-fnbsector.md

 No, they must remain closed until further notice.

 #### **24. Can designated smoking areas (DSAs) be reopened?**
 Yes, malls may reopen DSAs, so long as the safe distancing measures are adhered to.
-Malls can refer to the latest NEA advisory for the guidelines on DSAs.
+Malls can refer to the latest NEA advisory for the <a href="https://www.nea.gov.sg/our-services/public-cleanliness/environmental-cleaning-guidelines/post-circuit-breaker-measures" target="_blank">guidelines on DSAs</a>.